jfreboud/jfreboud.github.io/_posts/2021-08-09-loss-function.markdown

 \boxed{\frac{\partial f}{\partial X}(x)}
 $$

-## The derivative of the Loss function
+## The Derivative of the Loss Function

 What we have for the moment is: